JeffreyBenjaminBrown/hode/docs/ui.md

 Thereafter you can use keyboard commands
-(e.g. `insert hosts`, described later in this document) to complicate that view, inserting things that are justified farther to the right.
+(e.g. `insert hosts`, described later in this document) to complicate that view, inserting things that are justified farther to the right, creating a multi-level `view-tree`.

 Here's an example of a subgraph buffer's contents, after such complication.